Find Business Schools

 Find Schools Near

-Occupation Description Evaluate, authorize, or recommend approval of commercial, real estate, or credit loans.
+Example of Loan Officer Job Evaluate, authorize, or recommend approval of commercial, real estate, or credit loans.
 Advise borrowers on financial status and payment methods.
 Includes mortgage loan officers and agents, collection analysts, loan servicing officers, and loan underwriters.

-A Day in the Life of a Loan Officer
+Life As a Loan Officer

 • Prepare reports to send to customers whose accounts are delinquent, and forward irreconcilable accounts for collector action.